DizzyPanda1/BachelorThesis/README.md

 ## Conclusions and Discussion
 The study, conducted on 20 Italian listed companies over five years, found a positive link between the extent of sustainability reporting and actual performance, particularly in social and governance aspects.
 However, a negative correlation was observed in environmental ratings, indicating potential discrepancies.
 Further analysis is warranted to explore specific topics' effects and detect greenwashing practices.
 The study's findings hold implications for performance evaluation, investor decisions, stakeholder engagement, risk management, and regulatory compliance.

-The results of the analysis can be visualised [here](https://dizzypanda1-bachelorthesis-datadisplay-uuo8sl.streamlit.app/)